Omega Seamaster: History

-The Seamaster is the longest running product line still produced by Omega.
+The Seamaster is the longest-running product line still produced by Omega.
 It was introduced in 1948, and was based upon designs made for the British Royal Navy towards the end of World War II.

 The original Seamaster's key feature was an O-ring gasket used to provide its waterproof seal.
-This design had been developed for use in submarines during the war, and turned out to also be useful for watches, where it made them much less vulnerable to temperature and pressure changes than earlier (lead or shellac) based gasket designs.
+This design had been developed for use in submarines during the war and turned out to also be useful for watches, where it made them much less vulnerable to temperature and pressure changes than earlier lead- or shellac- based gasket designs.
 The Omega Seamaster first made a diving record in 1955, when diver Gordon McLean reached a depth of 62.5 m in Australia.

 James Bond

-Omega has been associated with James Bond movies since 1995.
-That year, Pierce Brosnan took over the role of James Bond and wore the Omega Seamaster Professional Diver 300M Quartz (model 2541.80.00) in the movie GoldenEye.
-In all later films, Brosnan wore an Omega Seamaster Professional Diver 300M Chronometer (model 2531.80.00).
-In most of Brosnan's 007 films, the helium release valve is transformed into improbable hidden gadgets such as a laser cutter (GoldenEye and Die Another Day) or a remote detonator (Tomorrow Never Dies and Die Another Day).
+The Omega Seamaster watches have been associated with the James Bond movies since GoldenEye, where Pierce Brosnan wore the Omega Seamaster Professional Diver 300M Quartz 2541.80.00.
+In the proceeding films starring Pierce Brosnan as the titular character, James Bond wore an Omega Seamaster Professional Diver 300M Chronometer 2531.80.00.

-Before 1995, actors portraying James Bond had usually worn the Rolex Submariner (Reference 6538).
-The Bond film producers wanted to update the image of the fictional "super-spy" to a more distinctly sophisticated "Euro" look.
-The main reason for the switch to the Omega Diver 300M for the Bond franchise is because of Lindy Hemming, a British woman, in charge of costume/wardrobe for the new movies.
-At the time she thought the Seamaster looked the part of a rogue special operative who also needed the ability to dress up.
-She recognized the history of Omega Seamasters in the British military (notably the Special Boat Service, synonymous with the character of Bond) which furthered her decision.
+Before 1995, actors portraying James Bond had usually worn the Rolex Submariner.
+Costume designer Lindy Hemming was primarily responsible for the switch to the Omega Diver 300M.
+She recognized the history of the Omega Seamaster watch in the British military (notably the Special Boat Service, synonymous with the character of Bond) which furthered her decision.

-For the 40th anniversary of James Bond (2002), a commemorative edition of the Diver 300M chronometer was made available, model 2537.80.00 (10,007 units).
-The watch is identical to the model 2531.80.00 except the blue watch dial had a 007 logo inscribed across it and also machined into the case-back.
-The band also had 007 inscribed on the clasp.